For a seriously entertaining drive or fun alternative route to Wave Rock, don’t miss the Tin Horse Highway!

 The Tin Horse Highway is FREE and OPEN all year round.

 Where is the Tin Horse Highway?

 Whilst the majority of tin horses are found on the Tin Horse Highway, you will also find many equally impressive and imaginative tin horses along other roads in the Kulin Shire and in Kulin town.
-All tin horses in the region contribute to the Tin Horse Highway story and reflect the vibrant, good humoured community who have built them.
+All tin horses in the region contribute to the Tin Horse Highway story and reflect the vibrant, good-humoured community that have built them.